NVIDIA/ncore/README.md

 Execute

 ```
-bazel run @aspect_rules_format//format
+bazel run //:format
 ```

 to format all source files.
-Use `bazel run @aspect_rules_format//format -- --mode check` to only check for code-formatting violations.
+Use `bazel run //:format.check` to only check for code-formatting violations.

 ## Static Code Analysis